munki/munki-pkg/README.md

 Files, scripts, and metadata are stored in a way that is easy to track and manage using a version control system like git.

-Another tool that solves a similar problem is Joe Block's The Luggage (https://github.com/unixorn/luggage).
+Another tool that solves a similar problem is Joe Block's **The Luggage** (https://github.com/unixorn/luggage).
 If you are happily using The Luggage, you can probably safely ignore this tool.

+**autopkg** (https://github.com/autopkg/autopkg) is another tool that has some overlap here.
+It's definitely possible to use autopkg to build packages from files and scripts on your local disk.
+See https://managingosx.wordpress.com/2015/07/30/using-autopkg-for-general-purpose-packaging/ and https://github.com/gregneagle/autopkg-packaging-demo for examples on how to do this.

 ##Basic operation